SyncfusionExamples/Blazor-Scheduler-Virtual-Scrolling/README.md

-# Blazor-Scheduler-Virtual-Scrolling
+# Blazor Scheduler Virtual Scrolling

-A quick-start project that helps you how to Virtual scroll in blazor Schedulers component.
+A quick-start project that helps you how to Virtual scroll in the Blazor Schedulers component.

 Documentation: https://blazor.syncfusion.com/documentation/scheduler/virtual-scrolling